Farmers Bank of China: Overview

 The bank became one of the four major banks of the Nationalist era of China.
-Along with the Central Bank of China (currently the Central Bank of the Republic of China), Bank of China and Bank of Communications, the Farmers Bank of China was allowed to issue its own banknotes until 1942.
+Along with the Central Bank of China (currently the Central Bank of the Republic of China), Bank of China and Bank of Communications, the Farmers Bank of China was allowed to issue its own banknotes until late July 1942, when it lost its note-issuance privilege whereas the Central Bank of China was granted the issuance monopoly in the territories still ruled by the Nationalist government.

 The bank was relocated to Chongqing in 1937, along with Kuomintang-led Nationalist Government during Second Sino-Japanese War and relocated to the former Japanese colony of Taiwan in 1949 because of the Chinese Civil War.
 However, it was not until May 20, 1967 that the bank resumed operations after relocating to Taiwan.

 The Government of the People's Republic of China incorporated the bank's assets in Mainland China into the People's Bank of China, but later transferred these to the Agricultural Bank of China.

 From 1967 until 2006, the bank opened and operated 107 branches throughout Taiwan.
 It also operated overseas offices in Los Angeles and Seattle.

 The Taiwanese government undertook a reform of the banking industry in 1992 with the listing of state-owned banks on the stock exchange.
 The Farmers Bank of China was partially privatized in 1994, and all government shares were put on the market in 1999.
 Accordingly, the Farmers Bank of China Law was repealed by Legislative Yuan in 2005 to complete full privatization of the bank.

 The bank was the 14th largest lender in Taiwan until the bank was acquired by the Taiwan Cooperative Bank (合作金庫銀行) on May 1, 2006.